 The user faces many difficulties when it comes to choosing a motor.
 There are considerable differences between motors from different manufacturers or even between motor generations from the same manufacturer.
-The standard specifications listed in the datasheets often do not provide enough information to make a decision in this regard.
+The standard specifications listed in the data sheets often do not provide enough information to make a decision in this regard.
 Only detailed information can reliably indicate the possible areas of use.
-The more complex the application, the more important parameters such as concentricity, counter EMF, efficiency, resonance frequencies, etc. become.
+Parameters such as runout, back EMF, efficiency, resonant frequencies, etc. become more important as the complexity of the application increases.
 When chosen with care, stepper motors can be used for many more applications than is normally the case today.
 Special attention must be given to the characteristics that are particularly important for the respective application.
 These characteristics often cannot be achieved unless a drive is also used.

 Concentricity and angular precision

 A majority of the 2-phase hybrid stepper motors have a stepping angle of 1.8 degrees.
 In addition to this however, are the versions with 0.9 degrees and the even less common with 0.45 degrees.
 The smaller stepping angle often results in poorer torque characteristics.
 However, only stepper motor drivers that support micro-steps can achieve higher positioning accuracy.
 Moreover, a high step resolution produces excellent concentricity properties and reduces potential problems resulting from resonance effects.